-Foley also noted that the computer containing images for which Wheeler was convicted had last been turned on 10 months before the Pennsylvania brothers communicated with him in July 2013, suggesting that authorities who began combing through its files should have immediately known that it would not contain any record of the correspondence.
+Foley and the American Civil Liberties Union, which filed its own brief in the case, also noted that the computer containing images for which Wheeler was convicted had last been turned on 10 months before the Pennsylvania brothers began communicating with him in July 2013.

 "This case involves the absence of any justification whatsoever for a search that included image files from 2012 in an investigation into written correspondence from 2013," wrote Richard Morse, an attorney for the ACLU of Delaware.

 Vella argued that police had probable cause to suspect witness tampering because of a "pattern" by Wheeler of abusing young boys, including, allegedly, his own adopted son, then paying them off.

 Strine immediately cut Vella off, noting that 25 years had passed with no contact between Wheeler and the Pennsylvania brothers since their alleged abuse, and that they, not he, initiated contact after the Sandusky scandal.

 Pressed by Strine, Vella also could not say whether Wheeler could even have been prosecuted for child sex abuse in Pennsylvania, given the passage of time, even though the purported basis of the search warrant was that he may have tried to intimidate or tamper with witnesses in order to avoid prosecution.